First encounter with Zimbabwe | Good times in Harare

 Long queues for fuel: I noticed lengthy queues for fuel as we drove by.
 My host said it was only diesel in regular supply.
 Price of fuel is about US$1.43 which is far more expensive than Nigeria but then, we have oil and sincerely I still consider fuel in Nigeria to be very expensive.

 The streets of Harare are as clean as Kigali

 The streets lights in the areas I visited are solar powered

 Zimbabweans love God

 Zimbabwean women are stylish albeit simple.
-They are curvy as well.
+They are as curvy as South Africans.
+I likeeeee

 Harare was once referred to as the “City of flowering trees”

-I learnt so much from women at the bridal shower who have been married for donkey years and look forward to implementing some of what I learnt.
+I learned so much from the women at the bridal shower and look forward to implementing some of it.
 In addition, I will be buying loads of Zimbabwean music.
 I enjoyed all the local songs I listened to and those played at the wedding reception.